 While research from ON24 generated similar results with 11 am coming out at the most popular time with 24% of attendees.

-It’s pretty clear that around 11 am is the perfect time.
-Personally I’ve found that 10 am has worked well for me, so don’t be afraid to test to find the ideal webinar time for your audience.
+It’s pretty clear that around 11 am is a perfect time.
+Personally, I’ve found that 10 am has worked well for me, so don’t be afraid to test to find the ideal webinar time for your audience.

 If your webinar starts between 10 am to 2 pm then you can’t go too far wrong.
 But avoid a start time of 12 pm.
 Don’t mess about with people’s lunch hour.
 They won’t thank you for it.

 The perfect time is the one that works for the largest chunk of your audience.
 If you work with clients from LA to London then you’ll never find a time that suits everyone.

 So focus on “times that work for bigger segments of your audience and promote automated webinar replays to the rest of your audience.

 An important point to note is that research focuses on attendance rates throughout the week and not the day that the webinar registration took place.
 You’re likely to see different data on when people register as they plan their time.